GabSchach/HDVis_fork/README.md

 * name: name of the relationship *(mandatory)*
 * scenario: array containing all scenarios this relationship is included in *(mandatory)*
-* content: an array of all transfered data
+* content: an array of all transferred data
 * details: string with additional information
 * legalBasis: reference to laws describing relationship